Skip to main content

 DataSelf Ship To address hierarchy.

-Activity 12: Create a sheet showing Sales by ShipTo Country by Year, with Inv Date Year column filtered for 2022.
+Activity 12: Create a sheet showing Sales by ShipTo per Inv Date Year column filtered for 2022.

 1. Using the '+' icon on the Columns and Rows or column headers, drill down to the next hierarchy levels: